May 15, 2018

 STUDENT ACHIEVEMENT RESULTS

-(Top two scoring categories) (Percent At or Above Benchmark)
+(Percent At or Above Benchmark) (Percent At or Above Benchmark)

 Grade Reading Math Grade Reading Math

-Students gave back to the community last year by sponsoring an Angel Tree and a Hat and Mitten Tree during the holidays.
-We also collected pop can tabs for Ronald McDonald House and held a water drive to support Flint.
+Students gave back to the community last year by collecting non-perishables for Ronald McDonald House and collecting hats and mittens for Harvest Stand during the holidays.
+We also collected pop can tabs for Ronald McDonald House and held a Hat Day to collect funds to support the Children’s Advocacy Center during the school year.

 Every day we model our mission statement: “The Roosevelt Elementary Staff in partnership with parents and community strives to prepare students for a lifetime of learning by providing a safe and success-oriented learning experience”.
 Roosevelt is successful because we have a staff dedicated to student success, great community support, and most importantly parents who work with us every day to make sure students value education.
 Thank you for all you do!